gautamkrishnar/nothing-private/README.md

 # Nothing Private

-This project is a proof of concept that any website can identify and track you, even if you are using **Private Browsing** or **Incognito Mode** in your web browser.
-Many people think that they can hide their identity if they are using private browsing or incognito.
-This project will prove them they are wrong.
+This project is a proof of concept that any website can identify and track you, even if you are using **private browsing** or **incognito mode** in your web browser.
+Many people think that they can hide their identity if they are using private browsing or incognito mode.
+This project will prove that they are wrong.

 ![Meme](https://privatebrowsingmyths.com/images/im-a-flower-dog.jpg)

 ## How to use

-* Just visit <http://www.nothingprivate.ml> and enter your name
+* Visit <http://www.nothingprivate.ml> and enter your name
-* Click **See the magic** button
+* Click **"see the magic"**
-* Now you can see a confirmation page
 * Visit the same website in your Private browsing / Incognito mode
-* See the Magic :star:
+* See the magic :star:

 ### Don't scroll down and ruin the fun...
-Just follow the above steps.. :smile:
+Just follow the steps above... :smile:

 <br/><br/><br/><br/><br/><br/>

 ## Hey!
 How?

-Hope you are surprised! :smile:.
-Yes, the website can remember your name even if you had visited it via the **Private browsing** or **Incognito Mode**.
-Yes, nothing is private in this world anymore!.
+Hope you are surprised! :smile: Yes, the website can remember your name even if you had visited it via **private browsing** or **incognito mode**.
+Yes, nothing is private in this world anymore!
 This is what the big companies are doing with your identity.
-You think that going into private mode will wipe out all the traces?. **Absolutely Not!** Actually, using the private browsing or incognito mode will just help you to clear your browsing history.
-Your internet service providers, search engines and your favorite websites **can still track you**.
+You think that going into private mode will wipe out all the traces? **Absolutely not!** In reality, using private browsing or incognito mode will just help you to clear your browsing history.
+Your internet service provider, search engines, and your favorite websites **can still track you**.
 They can know you.
 They know what you like and dislike.
 They use your data to earn money.
 The video below explains everything:

 [![Not free](https://img.youtube.com/vi/5pFX2P7JLwA/0.jpg)](https://www.youtube.com/watch?v=5pFX2P7JLwA)

-Yes nothing is free...
+Yes, nothing is free...

 ### References